exoplatform/exo-documentation/docs/Gamification.rst

 Engaging your collaborators is one of the key challenges for organizations nowadays.

-**eXo Gamification** will help your organizations to engage your employees.
+**eXo Gamification** will help your organization to engage your employees.

 **eXo Gamification** is layering game-like features upon the use of applications –such as those used within a digital workplace– in order to boost employee engagement to enhance the use of your digital workplace solution by encouraging collaborators to participate.